Jane Leavy: Make Me Commissioner

-In 2023, Leavy announced on her social media accounts that she was working on her fifth book, due to be published by Grand Central Publishing, which is titled Make Me Commissioner: I Know What's Wrong with Baseball and I Can Fix It.
+In 2023, Leavy announced on her social media accounts that she was working on her fifth book, due to be published by Grand Central Publishing, which is titled Make Me Commissioner: I Know What's Wrong with Baseball and How to Fix It.
 The book is about the evolution of Major League Baseball over the years and the problems the sport is facing today.
 It was released on September 9, 2025.

 Awards and recognition

-All three of Leavy's biographies were CASEY Award finalists: A Lefty's Legacy in 2002, The Last Boy in 2010, and The Big Fella in 2018.
+All three of Leavy's non-fiction books were CASEY Award finalists: A Lefty's Legacy in 2002, The Last Boy in 2010, The Big Fella in 2018, and Make Me Commissioner in 2025.

 The Big Fella was a finalist for 'Best Biography' at the National Book Critics Circle Awards in 2018, and won the Seymour Medal from the Society for American Baseball Research (SABR).
 Both A Lefty's Legacy and The Last Boy were also Seymour Medal finalists.

 On September 21, 2018, soon after the release of The Big Fella, Leavy threw the ceremonial first pitch at Yankee Stadium; she got advice from Sandy Koufax prior to the game who told her to stand close to home plate and not go to the mound.

 In 2022, Leavy received the Henry Chadwick Award, which honors "baseball's great researchers", from the Society for American Baseball Research.